Killing of Keane Mulready-Woods: Funeral

-A funeral was held on Thursday 13 February 2020 at Holy Family Church, Ballsgrove, Drogheda.
+A funeral was held on Thursday 13 February 2020 at Holy Family Church, Ballsgrove, Drogheda, attended by several hundred people; his torso had still not been recovered at this time.
 Father Phil Gaffney conducted the funeral service and condemned the killing as well as the feud during the homily.
 He described the deceased as "young and naive enough to fall in with the wrong people, not knowing or anticipating the dire consequences".
 He also said "I hope that his death will be a warning to other young teenagers who are being groomed by the ruthless criminals; that the promise of money and gifts will inevitably end in tragedy".
 He also criticised people who took illegal recreational drugs as fuelling the violence of the feud.
+Mulready-Woods was buried in Calvary Cemetery, Drogheda.

-There was a significant Garda presence at the funeral.
-Several hundred people attended the funeral mass.
-Gardaí had requested that media did not enter the church during the funeral service.
-Media had gathered outside.
+Gardaí had requested that media did not enter the church during the funeral service, though they instead gathered outside.
 When the funeral cortege arrived, a young man broke off from the crowd outside the church and approached the media, telling them to leave.
 He said if they were still outside the church after the funeral was over he would break their cameras.
 After the funeral, two men ran over to the media calling them "scum" but they were stopped by Gardaí.

-The deceased was buried in Calvary Cemetery, Drogheda.

-Gardaí were prepared to keep an eye on social gatherings related to the funeral after the burial.

-At the time of his funeral his torso had not been recovered.

 Charges

-On 28 February 2020 a 50 year old man was charged with impeding the apprehension or prosecution of another person in relation to the death of Keane Mulready-Woods.
+On 28 February 2020 a 50-year-old man was charged with impeding the apprehension or prosecution of another person in relation to the death of Keane Mulready-Woods.